ArchiveTeam/radikal-grab/README.md

 ### Issues in the code

-If you notice a bug and want to file a bug report, please use the GitHub issues tracker.
+If you notice a bug and want to file a bug report, please report it to us on IRC.
+If you get a crash, copy and paste the log of the crash, and of at least ~10 lines before the crash, into pastebin or somewhere similar.
+Make sure to check that there's not a message that the crash is expected.

 Are you a developer?
 Help write code for us!
 Look at our [developer documentation](http://archiveteam.org/index.php?title=Dev) for details.